fabiangunzinger/causal-inference-notes/_todo.md

 - [ ] bojinov2023design section 5 for cool approach to experiment simulation that I might want to add to rosalie.

 ## Done
+- [x] Get internal preview to work
+- [x] Complete reboot of mac (if works well after, keep, else buy new macbook)
 - [x] CI notes on effect of below on experiments (for meta interview prep)
     - [x] Seasonality
     - [x] Network effects